 - BNA Electronic Commerce & Law Report Interview in “Open Source Issues Challenge Lawyers; Software Registration Rules May Be Revisited,” April 6, 2005.

 Kristie Prinz’s practice focuses on representing hardware, software, software-as-a service, biotech, medical device, medical software, web-based companies, and web-based healthcare-focused companies on a variety of domestic and international transactional matters, including but not limited to drafting and negotiating technical commercial agreements; developing standard terms of service; negotiating and drafting licensing agreements and collaborations; and advising companies generally on how to protect their intellectual property.
-Her practice includes advising individuals and early stage start-ups to large publicly traded companies, and includeds Silicon Valley-based clients as well as companies all over the world, including but not limited to Canada, the United Kingdom, Australia, Europe, China, Korea, Indonesia, Singapore, and Malaysia.
+Her practice includes advising individuals and early stage start-ups to large publicly traded companies, and includeds Silicon Valley-based clients as well as companies all over the world, including but not limited to Canada, the United Kingdom, Australia, New Zealand, Europe, China, Korea, Indonesia, Singapore, and Malaysia.

 Prior to opening her own firm, Kristie was in the licensing group of the New York-based intellectual property firm of Pennie & Edmonds LLP in Palo Alto, CA, which closed its doors in December 2003.
+Kristie started her legal career in Atlanta, GA.

 Kristie is licensed to practice law in the states of California and Georgia.